iPhone Food Photography Lighting Tips for Better Food Images

 Exposure Adjustments

 Before we dive into iPhone food photography lighting tips, did you know you can adjust the exposure of your images right within the standard iPhone camera app?
-It’s a pretty handy tool when you want to adjust the exposure of your image quickly and can be a great place to start.
+It’s a pretty handy tool when you want to adjust the exposure of your image quickly and can be a great place to get started.

 iPhone Exposure Adjustment Tool

-iPhone Food Photography Lighting: Natural Light
+Take An iPhone Food Photography Course

-Diffusers
+Diffusers for Photography

 White Foam Boards